Sponsors: Friends and Foundation of Howard County Library System | Howard County Public School System | Josephine B.

 Prizes for classroom and school bees are determined and awarded by the schools.
-Prizes for the HCLS Spelling Bee are awarded by HCLS the evening of the competition:
+Prizes for the Virtual HCLS Spelling Bee are awarded by HCLS after the competition:

-- All contestants and alternates receive certificates of participation.
+- All contestants and alternates receive certificates of participation for the virtual event.

-- The first place winner receives a trophy (as does his/her school), a $1,000 college scholarship, and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid.
+- The first place winner receives a trophy (as does his/her school) and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid.

-- The second place winner receives a trophy (as does his/her school), a $750 college scholarship, and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid, should the winner be unable to compete.
+- The second place winner receives a trophy (as does his/her school) and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid, should the winner be unable to compete.

-Interested schools and home school associations should fill out the INTENT TO PARTICIPATE by September 30, 2019.
+Interested schools and home school associations should fill out the Intent to Participate by October 9, 2020.

 The SCHOOL/ASSOCIATION WINNERS REGISTRATION FORM should be filled out and submitted by February 8, 2021 (link in email from [email protected]).